-Hunter Treschel ,a 16-year-old boy lost his arm from a shark bite on Oak Island North Carolina.
+A teen lost his arm to a shark off Oak Island, North Carolina.

-Red flags have been posted at most beaches in the area with recommendations to avoid the water.
+Red flags have been posted at most beaches in the area with warnings to avoid the water.

 Last week a 13-year-old was bitten by a shark while boogie boarding around 30 miles South of Oak Island.

 This is the 35 shark bite attack of 2015.
 Six of which were fatal The location has been marked on the 2015 Shark Attack Map.